facebook/sapp/README.md

 ```

 After the results have been processed we can now explore them through the UI and
-a command line interface.
+a command-line interface.
 We will briefly look at both of those methods here.

 ### Web Interface